symfony/symfony-docs/components/routing/hostname_pattern.rst

 Adding a Hostname Pattern to Imported Routes
 --------------------------------------------

-You can set a hostname pattern on imported routes:
+You can set a hostname on imported routes:

 .. configuration-block::